shanebersiek/iOSI-precourse-onboarding/week-01/labs/developer-documentation-lab/README.md

 - Ask questions!
 Let's get everything out.
 - What hurt?
 What felt great?
-- What was the largest takeaway for you from this lab?
+- What was the largest takeaway for you from this exercise?

 #### Starter code